tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

 ### Terms and Conditions

 In your UI, Bambora's Terms and Conditions must be linked to or displayed.
 Our API requires that you clearly specify the version of the terms, the pricing or rate, as well as the date and time when they are agreed to.
 This ensures that the merchant is aware of processing fees and their cost.
+If you require custom Terms and Conditions, you can reach out to your Account Manager to learn more.

-The Terms and Conditions are acquired through a **GET**, and can be requested as PDF or the default HTML.
+Standard Terms and Conditions are acquired through a **GET**, and can be requested as either a PDF or HTML.

 `/v1/boarding/workflows/psp-cad/terms/{partner}/{file_type}/version`

 In the example below, the call is being made for the Terms as HTML.
 For default Terms, set the `partner` value to `default`.

-> With Terms and Conditions calls, the version and authorization header are optional
+> With Terms and Conditions calls, the version and authorisation header are optional

 To begin the two-step call, execute the following cURL command.